psy3nt1st/MagnetospherePinn3D/README.md

-Code for solving the force-free magnetosphere of neutron stars
+Code for solving the force-free magnetosphere of neutron stars with physics-informed neural networks